A-B Tech's Journal of Best Student Essays

 Grade does not guarantee publication to Hellbender.
 Final selection is at the discretion of the Hellbender editors, after the submitted work is carefully analyzed and compared to rigid standards of excellence.

 There is no submission window.
 Submit freely throughout the year.

 Submissions must be no older than last semester.

 Authors of works selected for publication will be notified by email.
 Not every submission will receive personal reply.

-We try to publish new essays as soon as we receive them.
-However, deliberation periods, formatting, and the busy schedules of an all-volunteer editorial team may cause delays.
+Publication of accepted essays is dependent on careful deliberation periods, formatting, and the busy schedules of an all-volunteer editorial team.
+Response and publication can take up to six weeks.
 Thank you for your patience.